SatoryKono/ChEMBL_dataAcquisition/docs/USAGE.md

 This command creates ``targets.csv`` together with related tables such as ``targets_synonyms.csv`` and ``targets_interactions.csv`` in the specified output directory.
 Only unique identifiers are queried and results are written in a deterministic order.
-The main table is accompanied by a metadata sidecar (set to a custom path above via ``--meta-output``) that records runtime parameters and checksums.
+The main table is accompanied by metadata and validation sidecars (configured above via ``--meta-output`` and the default ``<output_filename>.errors.json``) that record runtime parameters and checksums.

 ## Performance smoke testing